liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Treat the 3-shot, 10-iteration, `checkpoint_segments=10` run as the current
   full-case NPU baseline because it is faster than `checkpoint_segments=1` with equivalent loss behavior.
+- Use 5-shot, 10-iteration, `checkpoint_segments=10` as the current throughput
+  stress baseline; it remains stable and only slightly slower per iteration than the 3-shot run.